MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 ## "ipv4hint" and "ipv6hint" {#svcparamkeys-iphints}

 The "ipv4hint" and "ipv6hint" keys represent IP address hints for the service.
 If A and AAAA records for SvcDomainName are locally available, the client SHOULD ignore these hints.
-Otherwise, clients MUST perform A and/or AAAA queries for SvcDomainName as in {{client-behavior}}, and clients SHOULD switch to an IP address in those records as soon as possible.
-Failure to use A and/or AAAA response addresses may negatively impact load balancing or other geo-aware features and thereby degrade client performance.
+Otherwise, clients SHOULD perform A and/or AAAA queries for SvcDomainName as in
+{{client-behavior}}, and clients SHOULD use the IP address in those responses for future connections.
+Clients MAY opt to terminate any connections using the addresses in hints and instead switch to the addresses in response to the SvcDomainName Failure to use A and/or AAAA response addresses may negatively impact load balancing or other geo-aware features and thereby degrade client performance.

 The wire format for each parameter is a sequence of IP addresses in network